yankunm/Problem_Solving/DynamicProgramming/README.md

 When analyzing your **search space**, always draw a **Tree**.

-The time complexity of the search problenm depends on: <br>
+The time complexity of the search problem depends on: <br>
 1. The depth of the search space tree
 2. The number of children of each node